wvanderwey/ROP/ROP-output-details.md

 discarded 2193 (87%) low-quality reads.
 ```

-The information about number of low complexity reads from  _QC.log logfile
+The information about number of low complexity reads in  _QC.log logfile obtained using [SEQCLEAN](https://sourceforge.net/projects/seqclean/)

 ```
 Sequences analyzed:       312